Stocks tumble on dashed inflation hopes; S&P 500 loses 3%

 NEW YORK (AP) — Stocks are tumbling and disappointment is hitting markets worldwide Tuesday, following Wall Street’s sudden realization that inflation isn’t slowing as much as hoped.

-The S&P 500 sank 3% in morning trading, threatening to snap a four-day winning streak.
+The S&P 500 sank 3.1% in midday trading, threatening to snap a four-day winning streak.
 Bond prices also fell sharply, sending their yields higher, after a report showed inflation decelerated to 8.3% in August, instead of the 8.1% economists expected.

 The disappointing data means traders are bracing for the Federal Reserve to ultimately raise interest rates even higher than expected to combat inflation, with all the risks for the economy that entails.